 I'm Katerina, the designer behind Little Way Design Company.
-I'm a Catholic mom of five and this year--incredibly--marks the 12th anniversary of marriage to my husband!
+I'm a Catholic mom of five and along with my husband of 12 years, we live outside of Pittsburgh.
 I'm a Chemical Engineer by training and worked in the oil refining industry for 10 years.
 After deciding to stay at home with her first child, she taught herself graphic design during nap times and started her own business working on branding and illustrations.
-While I enjoyed helping small businesses in creating their brand identities, I had it in my heart to work on Catholic designs and share them with the world, so on the feast day of our patroness, St. Thérese of Lisieux, in 2017, I took a leap of faith and officially opened Little Way Design Co.
+While I enjoyed helping small businesses in creating their brand identities, I had it in my heart to work on designs that represented our long faith tradition.
+So, on the feast day of our patroness, St. Thérese of Lisieux, in 2017, I took a leap of faith and officially opened Little Way Design Co.
 And it's been an incredible gift ever since!

 "The Little Way is the way of faithfulness and love in the small things of every day."